top of page

 Infinitive with "zu"

-The infinitive with "zu" is used after certain verbs, nouns, and expressions to form sentences where the verb is not the main action but provides additional meaning.
+The infinitive with "zu" is used after certain verbs, nouns, and expressions to add extra information about an action.
 The zu + infinitive structure is placed at the end of the clause.

 Example: Es ist interessant, neue Sprachen zu lernen.